SF-WDI-LABS/debug-drills/README.md

 ## Drills!

-A copy of the starter code is available to fork and clone in <a href="https://github.com/sf-wdi-22-23/debug-drills" target="_blank">the class debug-drills repo</a>.
+Fork and clone this repository to easily get a copy of the starter code!

 The code in script.js has comments that list some problems with the sample project website.
 There are currently some bugs, but it should look like this: